 More recent county floras have used modern administrative boundaries while earlier floras used the original county boundaries.
 For completeness, Somerset Rare Plants Group makes and holds records for the whole of VC5 and VC6 plus those extra areas now in administrative Somerset.

 Members of Somerset Rare Plants Group routinely make records at monad level (i.e., using 1km squares defined by 4-digit grid references e.g., ST4390).
 More detailed 6- or 8-figure grid references are used for rarer species.VC5 consists of 1838 complete monads and 421 partial ones.
 VC6 consists of 2085 complete monads and 314 partial ones.

-The mapping programme MapMate has been used since the late 1990s by the Somerset VCRs to store, analyse and share data, all records being passed on to the Botanical Society of Britain & Ireland (BSBI).
+The mapping programme MapMate has been used since the late 1990s by the Somerset VC Recorders to store, analyse and share data, all records being passed on to the Botanical Society of Britain & Ireland (BSBI).
 Records are also shared with Somerset Environmental Records Centre (for the modern county of Somerset) and Bristol Regional Environmental Records Centre (for North Somerset, BaNES and Bristol).
-Many historical records have yet to be added; however the records collected for the Atlas Flora of Somerset (by P.R.
+Many historical records have yet to be input.
+Those collected for the Atlas Flora of Somerset (P.R.
 Green, I.P.
 Green and G.A.
 Crouch, 1997) have been added to MapMate and the BSBI Distribution Database as “skeleton” tetrad spots (with no precise date or recorder details); records made for the Flora of the Bristol Region (I.P Green, R.J.
 Higgins, C. Kitchen & M.A.R.
 Kitchen, 2000) are held by Bristol Regional Environmental Records Centre.